 "Then Jesus said to His disciples, 'If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.
 For what profit is it to a man if he gains the whole world, and loses his own soul?
 Or what will a man give in exchange for his soul?
 For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works. ' Assuredly, I say to you, there are some standing here who shall not taste death till they see the Son of Man coming in His kingdom.'"
 (Matthew 16:24-28)

-2. Deny Self: One must be willing to love God with all his heart, mind, soul, and strength in all facets of life (seeking His kingdom and His righteousness first, Matt.
-6:33) to genuinely serve God.
+- Deny Self: To genuinely serve God, one must be willing to love God with all his heart, mind, soul, and strength in all facets of life (seeking His kingdom and His righteousness first, Matt.
+6:33).
 God must be our first priority and nothing else.
 Our own needs and desires must become secondary to the will of God.
-We must crucify self and let God live in us by faith in His Son (Gal.
+We must crucify ourselves and let God live in us by faith in His Son (Gal.
 2:20; I Cor.
 6:19-20).

-3. Take up One's Cross in Our Daily Walk With Him: Faithfulness and godliness are only accomplished when one counts the cost of discipleship and bears his own burdens (Gal.
+- Take up One's Cross in Our Daily Walk With Him: Faithfulness and godliness are only accomplished when one counts the cost of discipleship and bears burdens (Gal.
 6:5; 2 Tim.
 3:12).

-It would surely have been interesting to see Peter's reaction to Jesus' words here in Matthew 16:24-28.
-After all, it seems that Peter had rejected the concept of suffering and dying for Jesus.
+It would have been interesting to see Peter's reaction to Jesus' words in Matthew 16:24-28.
+After all, it seems Peter had rejected the concept of suffering and dying for Jesus.
 Jesus had not only rebuked Peter but had also declared that His true followers must be willing to suffer with Him!
-Indeed those who claim to be true followers of Jesus must sacrifice themselves and bear the burdens that accompany faithfulness and godliness.
-As Jesus, our Lord was willing to deny Himself and lose His life for mankind, so we must be willing to do the same for Him.
+Indeed, those who claim to be true followers of Jesus must sacrifice themselves and bear the burdens that accompany faithfulness and godliness.
+As Jesus, our Lord, was willing to deny Himself and lose His life for mankind, we must do the same for Him.

 "He that findeth his life shall lose it; and he that loseth his life for my sake shall find it."
 (Matt.
 10:39)

-One who refuses to follow Jesus, does not lose his life, and does not die to self to serve Him will lose his life and die spiritually.
-On the contrary, one who freely gives his life for Jesus and dies to self to serve Him will find spiritual life (Phil.
+One who refuses to follow Jesus refuses to lose his life and die to himself to serve Him.
+However, he will lose his life in the greater sense of his relationship with God.
+On the contrary, one who freely gives his life for Jesus and dies to himself to serve Him will find spiritual life (Phil.
 1:21).
 When one is genuinely a true follower of Jesus, nothing in this world can prevent him from serving Him faithfully.
 Even when man tries to sever his spirit from his body, his spirit lives on!

 "For what shall a man be profited, if he shall gain the whole world, and forfeit his life? or what shall a man give in exchange for his life?"
 (Matt.
 16:26).